yacth/yacth/README.md

 I just graduated in mechatronics engineering with a master in aerospace and artificial intelligence.
 I'm curious about new tech and science.

-I am always looking to improve on my Python skills.
+I am always looking to improve on my Python :snake: skills.

 <div align="center"><i>Meilleur qu'hier, moins bien que demain.</i></div>